Skip to Content

 A safe, confidential, and anonymous domestic, dating, and sexual violence helpline for Native Americans and Alaska Natives, offering culturally-appropriate support and advocacy 24/7.

-Dedicated to supporting the mental health and emotional well-being of young people of color.
+Dedicated to supporting and centering the mental health and emotional well-being of young people of color.
 Text STEVE to 741741 to access a culturally trained Crisis Text Line counselor - anytime.

 magnifier